-- e) Providing environmental permitting support and regulatory assistance including the industrial pretreatment program, TMDL, VPDES, solids, air, and other permits. - f) Negotiating permit renewals, consent orders, interjurisdictional agreements, and other memoranda of understanding as needed. - g) Analyzing data to ensure permit compliance and make recommendations to improve reliability. - h) Providing flow capacity monitoring and planning, including hydraulic modeling and simulations. - i) Developing and/or enhancing the facility's Environmental Management System (EMS), safety management system, emergency response planning, electrical hazards identification, security system, and on-site storm water management practices. - j) Developing, updating, and/or organizing existing documentation for current assets. - k) Performing life cycle planning for assets, to ensure appropriate replacement pathways are in place prior to the need for asset replacement. - Developing contract requirements and scopes of work for separate procurements outside of the services defined in this agreement, such as Invitations to Bid for operations, maintenance, and construction activities.
+- e) Providing environmental permitting support and regulatory assistance, including the industrial pretreatment program, TMDL, VPDES, solids, air, and other permits. - f) Negotiating permit renewals, consent orders, inter-jurisdictional agreements, and other memoranda of understanding as needed. - g) Analyzing data to ensure permit compliance and make recommendations to improve reliability. - h) Providing flow capacity monitoring and planning, including hydraulic modeling and simulations. - i) Developing and/or enhancing the facility's Environmental Management System (EMS), safety management system, emergency response planning, electrical hazards identification, security system, and on-site stormwater management practices. - j) Developing, updating, and/or organizing existing documentation for current assets. - k) Performing life cycle planning for assets, to ensure appropriate replacement pathways are in place before asset replacement is needed. - Developing contract requirements and scopes of work for separate procurements outside of the services defined in this agreement, such as Invitations to Bid for operations, maintenance, and construction activities.